 It also knows when the products are out of stock, so they know how much to allocate on the shelf to ensure the allocation lasts the entire day.

 Random manual audits are performed in many self-checkout systems in the United States (Costco) and Europe (Tesco) to ensure customers are not stealing.
-Unfortunately, customers are so frustrated that it questions the system’s viability in some cases.
+Unfortunately, customers are so frustrated that it sometimes questions the system’s viability.

 Instead of stopping customers, Amazon Go solves this by deploying several Human-In-The-Loop (HITL) labelers who take all of the system’s input and try to infer what happened on the shelves by using shelf sensing technology that recognizes whether a customer has picked up a product or placed it back.